 Please visit Amazon or Judith Barrow’s blog to view all her books.

-A recent review of A Hundred Tiny Threads
+A recent review for A Hundred Tiny Threads

-Extract from the most recent review for Poetic Rituals
+One of the recent reviews for Poetic Rituals –

 *****Jacquie Biggar, Buy: https://www.amazon.com/Jacquie-Biggar/e/B00MSIJQBG